taverasn/Thiefs-Fortune/README.md

 - Enemies and Bosses are fully animated and have AI to detect and attack the player
 - Levels have traps, chests, varying terrain, enemies, secrets and more
 - Inventory System: Includes Shop and Player Inventories
+- Shop: Player is able to buy and sell weapons, ammo and potions
 - Items: Ranged and Melee Weapons, Potions and Ammo Pouches
+- Drops: Enemies and Chests can drop currency, weapons, ammo and potions
 - Basic Save and Load System
+- Tutorial: Movement, Inventory, Attack and Navigation
 - Black Spot: As you progress through the game you have something called a black spot that as you play the game can increase or decrease depending on unlucky drops and defeating legends.
 The purpose of the blackspot is to add a scaling system to the game so as it grows so does the difficult of the game by increasing enemy stats with a multiplier based off of the blackspots current size.
 ---